 Next, you want simplicity in website design.
-This makes navigation more easy.
+This makes navigation easier.
 Ensure that menus and navigation solutions are designed with the space of the mobile device in mind.
-A lot of mobile devices have menus which don’t expand unless they’re tapped on, but are referenced by an icon letting users know where the information is.
+A lot of mobile devices have menus that don’t expand unless they’re tapped on, but are referenced by an icon letting users know where the information is.

 Speaking of “tapping”, your mobile site needs to have proper user responsiveness.
 This additionally means the site should automatically adjust to fit the resolution of any screen, be it desktop, phone, or tablet.
 With so many features defining a mobile site, you need to be careful about loading times.
 Ensure data doesn’t take too long to load, as this will definitely encourage users to click away.

 Something else worth remembering is that SEO website analytics are your friend.
-Since the majority of your traffic will now come from mobile searches, you need to ensure that you design content which will additionally be viewable from mobile devices.
-That means writing paragraphs that aren’t too long for your on-site blog, and guest-posting on mobile-friendly bloggers’ sites.
+Since the majority of your traffic will now come from mobile searches, you need to ensure that you design content that will additionally be viewable from mobile devices.
+That means writing paragraphs that aren’t too long for your on-site blog and guest-posting on mobile-friendly bloggers’ sites.

 When you have the kind of statistical data which can be reaped from SEO applications, you can ensure that you design this content in the most cost-effective way.
 You can see which lengths are most effective, which layouts keep users on your mobile pages the longest, and what increases rates of conversion over time.